 3 hours.
-Offered summer.
-Format: classroom centered.
 Those who make organizational decisions often request quantitative research data to help them solve organizational problems.
 When the research data is flawed, organizations produce bad social policy.
-This course helps beginning educational researchers balance the competing demands of formal experimental and survey design principles with the everpresent practical constraints of the real world so that they can conduct sound quantitative research.
+This course helps beginning educational researchers balance the competing demands of formal experimental and survey design principles with the ever-present practical constraints of the real world so that they can conduct sound quantitative research.
 Emphasis will be placed on formulating research questions, identifying relevant target populations, selecting respondents for study, refining definitions of the effects of interest, identifying relevant comparisons, selecting appropriate measures, determining how many subjects to study, taking advantage of the results of previous research and pilot studies, and anticipating the unanticipated.